 Tamara Schneider Formerly the creative director for Ladies Home Journal and the single most creative person I have ever met.

 Tony Palladino Legendary ad man and creator of the salt and pepper shaker chess set concept, the titles for the movie Psycho, and many of the benchmark advertising ideas that we all draw inspiration from.

-I started my own career as a paste-up artist at a very small prepress shop, Phase One, the name signifying the first part of the printing process, prepress, where I brow beat (or maybe pleaded with) the owner to allow us to do graphic design.
+I started my own career as a paste-up artist at a very small prepress shop, Phase One, the name signifying the first part of the printing process, prepress, where I brow-beat (or maybe pleaded with) the owner to allow us to do actual graphic design.
 Phase One was one of those incredibly good places to teach people the whole design-printing trade and has spawned a bunch of small agencies, including MoJo Active, Sire Advertising, CRM Marketing and Design, and Golden Proportions Marketing, here in the Susquehanna Valley.
 Larry Underkoffler, the owner, was another mentor of mine.